LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.71.0
+*Released*: 29 June 2020
+* Refactor Pagination to be generic (no longer coupled to QueryModel)
+* Export Pagination component and PaginationData interface

 ### version 0.70.6
 *Released*: 29 June 2020
 * Add `initModelOnMount` prop to `QueryGridModel`.
 Defaults to `true` so the behavior is unchanged for all current usages.